intermine/im-docs/docs/webapp/user-accounts/open-id.rst

 If you do not wish to allow Open-ID accounts, set the property "openid.allowed=false" in any of the property files that end up in the WEB_PROPERTIES map.

-.. index:: Open ID, GMail, Yahoo, Google, myid.net
+.. index:: Open ID, GMail, Yahoo, Google, myid.net, openid